Hong Kong government slams US decision to suspend treaties

 Hong Kong government slams US decision to suspend treatiesNew

-HONG KONG (AP) — The Hong Kong government has condemned the U.S.’s decision to suspend bilateral extradition and tax exemption treaties with the semi-autonomous Chinese city.
-The government said it was being used as a pawn in China-U.S. relations.
-The U.S. had suspended the agreements on Wednesday.
-Hong Kong’s government said the agreements had been negotiated in good faith and were not preferential treatment.
-Meanwhile, lawmakers from Hong Kong’s largest pro-democracy party plan to hold a debate over serving in the legislature another year or boycotting the extension of their terms.
-Their terms were extended because the government postponed elections for a year due to the coronavirus outbreak.
+HONG KONG (AP) — The Hong Kong government is condemning the U.S. decision to suspend extradition and tax exemption treaties with the semi-autonomous Chinese city.
+The government says it is being used as a pawn in China-U.S. relations.
+The U.S. suspended the agreements on Wednesday.
+Hong Kong’s government says the agreements were negotiated in good faith and were not preferential treatment.
+Meanwhile, lawmakers from Hong Kong’s largest pro-democracy party say they plan to hold a debate over serving in the legislature another year or boycotting the extension of their terms.
+Their terms were extended because the government postponed elections for a year, citing the coronavirus outbreak.